chemodun/X4-MimicRepeatOrders/README.md

 - The subordinate ship will copy the `Repeat Orders` of its commander.
 - Ships with insufficient AI Pilot skill to use `Repeat Orders` will be not assigned or removed.
 - Any changes to the commander's `Repeat Orders` will be automatically reflected on the subordinate ship.
+- Works with `Sell`, `Buy` and `MiningPlayer` vanilla orders.
+- Works with `MiningPlayerSector` order from the `Mining in Sector for Mimic Repeat Orders` mod.

 ## Limitations

 - Only one level of `Mimic` behavior is supported.
 Ships assigned as subordinates to subordinate ships will not be able to mimic their orders.
 - Changes to subordinate ship's will be reflected with small delay, up to 30 seconds.
-- Currently working only with `Sell` and `Buy` orders.
+- Supports only limited amount of orders.
 Other order types may be supported in future versions.

 ## Requirements